Aspect House, Bridge Street, Peterborough

-In the heart of Peterborough town centre, 130 new residential units have been added above an existing two-storey commercial building.
+In the heart of Peterborough town centre, 130 new residential units have been added above an existing two-storey retail building which remained operational throughout.

 Our client wanted to extend the site with additional storeys and commissioned SD to investigate feasible options.
 Initially we undertook extensive analysis of archive records and drawings to understand the existing structure and its loading capacity.
 Records showed the building had undergone various modifications between 1952-1976 by various owners.
 Although changes to the building were made fairly recently, design information for the existing structure was limited.

 Based on our experience, we knew the variability of structural materials would vary greatly with each modification, and that historic codes for strength, loading and safety would differ to the standards we use today.
 We conducted site surveys to identify critical information such as steel types as well as depth and diameter of the substructure piles.
 We also undertook various tests to understand the loading capacity, and identified discrepancies between the available design information and the physical buildings.
 Many of the steel columns were noted to be significantly weaker than anticipated.